Welcome to Willow Class

 Teaching Assistants - Mrs Flint and Mrs Evans

-PPA Cover - Mr Sainsbury on a Thursday afternoon
+PPA Cover - Mr Sainsbury on a Thursday

 Welcome to Willow Class (Year 5)

 On our page you will find useful information about the class routine, homework and upcoming events.